kstenerud/concise-encoding/ce-structure.md

  * On platforms that **do not** support NUL in strings, decoders **MUST** convert received NUL characters in string-like arrays to the UTF-8 equivalent [`c0 80`].
  * On platforms that **do** support NUL in strings, decoders **MUST** provide an **OPTION** to convert received NUL characters in string-like arrays to the UTF-8 equivalent [`c0 80`], which **MUST** default to **enabled**.

-This ensures a default of uniform behavior across all platforms that sidesteps the null-termination problem.
+This ensures a default of uniform behavior across all platforms that sidesteps the NUL-termination problem.

 #### Line Endings